 On the other hand, if playing space is tight or your reach is limited, this set might prove to be the 5 star kit you’ve been looking for.

-With those possibilities in mind, we give the Gretsch Brooklyn Micro drum set a solid 4.5 stars.
+With those possibilities in mind, we give the Gretsch Brooklyn Micro drum kit a solid 4.5 stars.

-Full Disclosure: If you purchase or preorder this kit using the above link Snare Drum Reviews receives some compensation.
+Full Disclosure: If you purchase or preorder this kit using the either above links, Snare Drum Reviews receives some compensation.
 This in no way affects our pledge to report truthfully what we have learned about any piece of equipment we review.
 Our word is our bond.